UTA IQ & SightX Release Study Of Entertainment Trends In COVID-19 Era

 But it also could signal a time of opportunity.
 "This hunger for live music, coupled with hesitation regarding future concert-going, sets the stage for accelerated innovation in live music," the study finds.

-Respondents, perhaps unsurprisingly, are seeking out comedy and that bodes well for comedians returning to live, and should serve as a guidepost for those considering live streaming events in the meantime, with 40% of respondents saying they would like to see livestreamed, stand-up comedy.
+Respondents, perhaps unsurprisingly, are seeking out comedy- which bodes well for comedians returning to live performance, and should serve as a guidepost for those considering live streaming events in the meantime, with 40% of respondents saying they would like to see livestreamed, stand-up comedy.

 Among the study’s conclusions: "Prior to COVID-19, the appetite for virtual concerts was limited.
 Now, optimizing the virtual experience may be critical to the future of live music.
 Music tech companies have quickly begun to legitimize the livestream business through ticketing and offering community-based features that hope to replicate the shared experience of attending a live event."